basdirks/dragonfly/README.md

 ## Enums

-An enum is a predefined list of one or more string values.
+An enumerated type is a predefined list of one or more string values.

 ### Validation

 - The enum must have at least one variant.
-- The name of an enum must be unique.
+- The name of an enumerated type must be unique.
-- The name of an enum variant must be unique within the enum.
+- The name of an enumerated type variant must be unique within the enum.

 ### EBNF